datadreamscorp/BaryPlots.jl/README.md

     margin: Margin to exclude points near the boundaries in the contour plot.

     dpi: Dots per inch for the plot resolution.

-    payoff_functions: A tuple of three payoff functions corresponding to each strategy.

 ### Example 1: Basic Hawk-Dove Dynamics